devnq/governance/code-of-conduct.md

 * publication of private or personal information (including email address) without permission
-* offensive remarks related to (whether spoken, or digitally shared), or discrimination and/or exclusion based on age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation
+* offensive remarks related to (whether spoken, or digitally shared), or discrimination and/or exclusion based on age, body size, ability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation